LRN Entry Level Certificate In ESOL International (Entry 3) (CEF B1)

 LRN ESOL International qualifications are designed for the learners who are not native speakers of English and who wish to improve their knowledge skills and ability to speak English.
 Learners may wish to achieve a globally recognized high-quality qualification in English and cover the whole range of qualifications to the highest level (NQF level 3/ CEF C2).

 WHO IS IT FOR

 LRN Entry Level Certificate in ESOL International (Entry 3) CEF B1) is designed for the learners who want to improve their English language skills at CERF level B1.
-The learners will need to demonstrate the main points of clear standard on familiar matters regularly encountered at school, work etc and focus on familiar everyday expressions.
+The learners will need to demonstrate the main points of the clear standard on familiar matters regularly encountered at school, work, etc, and focus on familiar everyday expressions.

 There are no entry requirements for learners upon taking ESOL B1 qualifications.
 Dequals recommends that the learners are well prepared before taking the test.